 If the cue-ball ever comes to rest touching another ball, a "touching ball" is called.
 If the ball being touched is the ball to be played or is nominated as such by the player, then the player is counted as having played the ball already.
 Regardless, the player must play away from the ball in order to avoid playing an illegal push shot.

 Sometimes a coloured ball that has been potted after a red cannot be returned to the table on its home spot due to being covered by another ball.
 In this case, the spot of the black is used or, if that is not available, the pink spot and so on down to the yellow spot.
-If none of the spots are available, then the ball is placed on an imaginary line through the black and pink spots as close to the black spot as possible from the end of the table.
+If ALL Spots are occupied, the ball is placed as close as possible its home spot on an imaginary straight line from its spot directly away from baulk.
+If, with Black or Pink, there is no room to do this, the ball is placed as close as possible on an imaginary straight line from its spot towards baulk.

 Less common foul shots are listed below: